 If you have Employer Disability Forms. please email them to Cynthia at firstname.lastname@example.org, or fax them directly to her at (415) 230-2379.
 Be sure to indicate your last day of work, and the “start” date of your disability leave.

-For people taking Paid Family Leave (PFL) that is not in conjunction with a maternity-disability leave (for example: partners and adoptive parents), the first 7 days of PFL is not paid by the State as it is considered your “waiting period”.
+For partners taking Paid Family Leave (PFL), the first 7 days of PFL is not paid by the State as it is considered your “waiting period”.
 For more information, please consult with your company’s Human Resources department.